As an Amazon Associate I earn from qualifying purchases. Please see my Privacy Policy for more details.

 Instructions

-- Take off heat and finish with a drizzle of sesame oil if desired.
+- Take off the heat and drizzle in the sesame oil.

 This looks so delicious!
 Love that we can enjoy a healthy version of a favorite Chinese food!